Alex Salmond sexual harassment scandal: Scottish Government concedes

 On 31 December 2018, Evans chose to concede the judicial review.
 On 8 January 2019, the Court of Session, Scotland's supreme civil court, convened a hearing where the Scottish Government conceded defeat.
 The Scottish Government admitted that it should not have appointed an investigating officer who had "prior involvement" in the case.
 However, it rejected a claim from Salmond's lawyers that the IO had been "assisting the complainers" or "giving them encouragement".
 The Court declared the inquiry unlawful on procedural grounds, and awarded Salmond £512,000 in legal costs.
 The Court of Session's judgement did not have any bearing on an ongoing police investigation into the allegations against Salmond.

 Salmond said in response to the verdict, "While I am glad about the victory which has been achieved today, I am sad that it was necessary to take this action."
 The Scottish Government's complaints process was ruled to be "unlawful", "procedurally unfair" and "tainted by apparent bias".
 The Scottish Government later conceded that its procedures had been flawed and paid Salmond's legal expenses following the ruling.
 Legal bills cost the taxpayer £630,773, made up of a £512,250 settlement to Salmond from public funds for his legal costs, and the Scottish Government’s own legal costs of £118,523.
 Salmond said on his crowdfunding page following the verdict, "Some people are clearly very anxious to remove me now as a political threat which is why this is probably not over.
 The Daily Record boasted of a "tip off" about me in October 2017.
 The question is from who?
 Perhaps we are now getting very close to finding out."
 Salmond asked Leslie Evans to consider her position.
 In response, Evans stated that, "There is nothing to suggest that the investigating officer did not conduct their duties in an impartial way".
 She also said that the complaints the government had received in January 2018 had not been withdrawn, so it was possible that the investigation could be re-opened once the police probe had run its course.

+In April 2026, eight years after the conclusion of the judicial review, the Sunday Mail published text messages sent by Scottish Government and SNP officials between September 2018 and January 2019, indicating that senior officials privately doubted that the allegations against Salmond amounted to criminal behaviour.
+At least two complainants against Salmond sent messages expressing doubt that their experiences amounted to a criminal offence.
+Exchanges between compliance officer Ian McCann, chief operating officer Sue Ruddick, and chief executive Peter Murrell discussed attempting to find potential victims, and expressed disappointment that an individual they believed could deliver "five folk by the end of that week" had "overreached".